-After pulling into Shimoda station it was time to find our way to the local fish market for lunch, a leisurely 8-10 minute stroll.
-The region is famous for キンメダイ (gold eye bream), which you can order grilled whole or as a rice bowl topped with sashimi from the ticket machine at the entrance.
-You will most likely be sharing a table with strangers or fellow tourists, but this only adds to the casual style atmosphere.
-Wait for your number to be called by the staff and pick up your order at the counter.
-The fish was really fresh, tasty and reasonably priced.
+After pulling into Shimoda station it was time to find our way to the local fish market for lunch.
+This was around a leisurely 8-10 minute stroll.
+The region is famous for キンメダイ (gold eye bream), which you can order grilled whole or as a rice bowl topped with sashimi.
+Also, you need to order from the ticket machine at the entrance.
+You will most likely be sharing a table with strangers or even fellow tourists, but this only adds to the casual style atmosphere.
+Meanwhile, we waited for our number to be called by the staff to pick up our order at the counter.
+Satisfyingly, the fish was really fresh, tasty and reasonably priced.

 Day 2 – Beaches Galore

 Next was a taxi back to Shimoda, where we took a walk along Perry Road.
-This pedestrian walkway is the place where US Admiral Perry began negotiations with the locals in 1854 and not long after the first US consulate was established in Japan.
+This pedestrian walkway is the place where US Admiral Perry began negotiations with the locals in 1854.
+Soon after, the first US consulate was established in Japan.
 A small canal with overhanging willow trees runs down the lines of the route.
 Many of the original buildings and houses remain today too.
-It actually felt quite similar to wandering through a Kyoto-esque town!
+Actually, it felt quite similar to wandering through a Kyoto-esque town with its historical architecture!